Jana Horn

 Jana Horn is an American folk musician based in Austin, Texas.

-History
+Background

 Jana Horn grew up in Glen Rose, Texas.
-She is a teacher and a fiction writer in the MFA program at the University of Virginia.
-When she was growing up, she became interested in Christian screamo music.
-Prior to the release of her debut album, Horn had recorded an album that was not released.
-Her debut album, Optimism, was initially self-released before the Philadelphia record label No Quarter decided to give the album a wider release.
+She is a teacher and a fiction writer in the MFA program at the University of Virginia in Charlottesville.
+She became interested in Christian screamo music while growing up in a small town in Texas; she went to screamo concerts in Dallas.
+Prior to releasing her debut album, she recorded an album which was not released.
+Her debut album, Optimism, was initially self-released before No Quarter, a record label from Philadelphia decided to give the album a wider release.

-In 2023, Horn announced her sophomore album, The Window Is the Dream, which was released on April 7.
+In 2023, Horn announced her sophomore album, The Window Is the Dream, which came out on April 7.
+She released her self-titled third album on January 16, 2026 and it received positive reviews.